-Later on, we met with Gersy Anumufo and went into digital fully with a partnership with her London based Digital Back Books which is a library lending service which has grown in leaps and bounds in the three years we have worked together.
+Later on, we met with Gersy Anumufo and went into digital fully with a partnership with her London-based Digital Back Books which is a library lending service that has grown in leaps and bounds in the three years we have worked together.
 Just a few weeks ago, Azafi and I okayed a contract with World Reader, another digital platform.

 So, digital is a new way to do what publishers have always done.
 I see it as an opportunity to match changes in lifestyle and the way text, and literature, is consumed.
 It also expands the publishing industry and makes partnerships inevitable.
 It’s quite exciting working with these new players towards our shared objectives.